GitHub Repository

 The equations from the Pond thermodynamic model do not apply to the NicheMapR models.
 We followed the methods from Enriquez-Urzelai et al. (2019) to estimate pond temperature.

-microclimate data to a local directory to run the micro_era5
+Download the mcera5 microclimate data to a local directory to run the micro_era5 function faster.

 # get ERA5 data with package mcera5